alindl/solarized-everything/README.md

 some links to the repositories.
 I'm obviously skipping the ones, where it's easy to find in the settings.
 (IntelliJ etc.)

+This repo is mirrored on [GitHub](https://github.com/alindl/solarized-everything) and [GitLab](https://gitlab.com/alindl/solarized-everything).

 // TODO check `~/.Xresources` colors
 // TODO use `~/.Xresources` colors